 Professor Marston & the Wonder Women [DVD]

-Also on DVD and Blu-ray from Sony Pictures Home Entertainment, with the 8-minute featurette “A Dynamic Trio: Birth of a Feminist Icon,” which focuses on the creative work of Marston, and “A Crucial Point of View: Directing Professor Marston and the Wonder Women” with filmmaker Angela Robinson, who spent a long time developing this project.
+The DVD and Blu-ray from Sony Pictures Home Entertainment includes the 8-minute featurette “A Dynamic Trio: Birth of a Feminist Icon,” which focuses on the creative work of Marston, and “A Crucial Point of View: Directing Professor Marston and the Wonder Women” with filmmaker Angela Robinson, who spent a long time developing this project.

 Exclusive to the Blu-ray is “The Secret Identity of Charles Moulton,” a short introduction to the characters with simplified animation, plus three deleted scenes and an Ultraviolet Digital HD copy of the film.